Toggle: English / Spanish

 40% of babies with this condition have other problems as well.
 Having a parent or sibling with the condition increases the risk.

 Severe breathing problems almost always develop shortly after the baby is born.
 This is due in part to poor movement of the diaphragm muscle and crowding of the lung tissue.
 Problems with breathing and oxygen levels are often due to underdeveloped lung tissue and blood vessels as well.

 Fetal ultrasound may show abdominal organs in the chest cavity.
 The pregnant woman may have a large amount of amniotic fluid.

 - Irregular chest movements

-A chest x-ray may show abdominal organs in chest cavity.
+A chest x-ray may show abdominal organs in the chest cavity.

-The outcome of surgery depends on how well the baby's lungs have developed and also on whether there are any other congenital problems.
-Usually the outlook is very good for infants who have enough lung tissue and have no other problems.
+The outcome of surgery depends on how well the baby's lungs have developed.
+It also depends on whether there are any other congenital problems.
+Most often the outlook is good for infants who have a sufficient amount of working lung tissue and have no other problems.

 - Lung infections

 Go to the emergency room or call the local emergency number (such as 911).
 A diaphragmatic hernia is a surgical emergency.